 Let’s begin by defining the two roles, and then exploring the differences.

 Most of us know what the role of a salesperson includes.
 A sales rep is typically responsible for prospecting to find new clients and meeting their sales quotas by converting prospects into buying customers.

 What is Account Management?

 Account managers keep customer service and customer success top of mind.
-They also focus on business development and growing accounts through upselling and cross-selling opportunities.
+They also focus on business development and growing accounts through upselling, account management training, and cross-selling opportunities.

 Are the Two Roles Ever Combined?